anarchy-ai/LLM-VM/README.md

 - `temperature`?: Number - The temperature of the model.
 A higher temperature offers a more diverse range of answers, but a higher chance of straying from the context.
 - `finetune`?: Boolean - True if you want to finetune the model and False if not.
 - `data_synthesis`?: Boolean - True if you want to finetune the model and False if not.
+- `stoptoken`?: String or Array of String - Sequence of tokens that will stop generation and return the result up to and before the sequence provided.
 - `tools`?: JSON Array
 	- `description`: String - description of what the tool does.
 	- `url`: String: Endpoint - of the tool you want to use